aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheReadWriteSplittingPlugin.md

 > [!Note]
 > In Postgres, if the number of connections in a pool exceeds maxConnections, the program will hang at the next connection attempt.
 This is expected behaviour.
+> In MySQL, setting the `waitForConnections` parameter to `false` will cause the program to throw an error when attempting to connect after maxConnections is reache.
+Otherwise, the program will hang at the next connection attempt by default.

 You can optionally pass in an `InternalPoolMapping` function as a second parameter to the `InternalPooledConnectionProvider`.
 This allows you to decide when new connection pools should be created by defining what is included in the pool map key.
 A new pool will be created each time a new connection is requested with a unique key.
 By default, a new pool will be created for each unique instance-user combination.
 If you would like to define a different key system, you should pass in a `InternalPoolMapping` function defining this logic.
 A simple example is show below.
 Please see [Internal Connection Pooling Postgres Example](../../../examples/aws_driver_example/aws_internal_connection_pooling_postgres_example.ts) and [Internal Connection Pooling MySQL Example](../../../examples/aws_driver_example/aws_internal_connection_pooling_mysql_example.ts) for the full examples.